Waterloo is a special place for tech.

 Match-up #3: Waterloo, Canada vs. London, UK

-Despite the big difference in scale, Waterloo and London's tech ecosystems share several similarities.
+Despite the big difference in scale, Waterloo and London's tech ecosystems have several features in common.
 Each city boasts world-class tech talent and a strong startup scene as well as excellent research capabilities.
-We make for a good match-up.
+Who will take the tech crown?

 Round One: Percentage of Population Employed in the ICT Sector